BrookeOlivia/shopping-cart/README.md

 General Information
 ---------------------
-When no user is logged in then make force user to login where needed Update Cart
+When no user is logged in then force user to login where needed Update Cart
 -------------
 	- Remove Items